Paint.NET

 O twice or Shift + O

-The tool for creating geometric shapes in paint.net is the Shapes Tool.
-This tool replaced the Rectangle, Rounded Rectangle, Ellipse and the Freeform Shape tools found in paint.net 3.5x.
+The tool for creating geometric shapes in Paint.NET is the Shapes Tool.
+This tool replaced the Rectangle, Rounded Rectangle, Ellipse and the Freeform Shape tools found in Paint.NET 3.5x.

 The Shape Tool has 29 predefined shapes.
 Eight Basic shapes, Eight Polygon & Star shapes, four Arrows, four Callout shapes and five Symbols.